pierreca/SparkLedMatrix/README.md

 - [x] Cleanup code style.
 - [x] Implement "Line" abstraction layer that will allow to update and render both lines independently
 - [ ] Optimize rendering routine (see below in the "Optimization Opportunity section")
+- [ ] Design case with OpenBeam and laser-cut acrylic
+- [ ] Build web service or app to simply send messages to the LED Matrix

 ## Hardware
 * [NFM-12883AS-11 LED Matrix](https://upverter.com/upn/b3a03be171307eb0/)